Thousands of Android devices with pre-installed backdoors

 In January, security researcher Daniel Milisic He discovered that a cheap Android TV streaming box called the T95 was infected with malware out of the box, with many other researchers corroborating his findings.
 This was the tip of the iceberg.
 This week, cybersecurity firm Human Security reveals new details about the range of infected devices.

-Human Security researchers found seven different Android TVs and one with backdoors installed and have seen signs of 200 different Android device models that may be the same, according to a report shared exclusively at WIRED.
+Human Security researchers found seven different Android TVs and one tablet with backdoors installed, and have seen signs of 200 different Android device models that might be the same, according to a report shared exclusively at WIRED.
 The devices are found in homes, businesses and schools across the US.
 Meanwhile, Human Security also says it has removed an ad scam linked to the program.

 "They're like a Swiss army knife of doing bad things on the Internet," says Gavin Reid, CISO at Human Security who leads the company's Satori Threat intelligence and research team.